-- (274) In accordance with Article 11(2) of the basic Regulation, imports from countries currently being reviewed were assessed in order to establish if there was a likelihood of continuation of injury. - (275) With regard to the likely effect on the Community industry of the expiry of the measures in force, the following factors were considered in line with the elements summarised above in respect of the likelihood of continuation of dumping. - 1.1.
-The PRC - (276) As concluded above in recital (249)-(250), imports of large volumes at dumped prices from the PRC have continued during the RIP.
+- 1. IMPACT OF THE PROJECTED VOLUME AND PRICE EFFECTS IN CASE OF REPEAL OF MEASURES ON THE STATE OF THE UNION INDUSTRY - (286) In accordance with Article 11(2) of the basic Regulation, imports from the countries currently being reviewed were assessed in order to establish if there was a likelihood of continuation of injury. - (287) With regard to the likely effect on the Union industry of the expiry of the measures in force, the following factors were considered in line with the elements summarised above in respect of the likelihood of continuation of dumping.

+1.1.
+The PRC

-- (277) An analysis of capacities and the development of the domestic market in the PRC also revealed that this already high volume of exports would continue should measures be terminated.
-Even in the event that imports, as alleged, would decrease by up to 30% as a consequence of the market downturn, the volumes would still be very large. - (278) It was also concluded that, due to its higher price level, when compared to the Chinese domestic market as well as other third country markets, the Community would continue to be an attractive market for Chinese exports should measures be allowed to lapse.
-While a certain increase in export price could not be ruled out it was nevertheless concluded that these exports would continue to be dumped. - (279) The significant levels of dumping and undercutting observed indicate that the export volumes to the Community mentioned above would be made at dumped prices which would lie significantly below the prices and costs of the Community producers. - (280) The combined effect of such volumes and prices would as such be capable to lead to a deterioration of the situation of the Community producers' already precarious situation.
+- (288) As concluded above in recital 261-262, imports of large volumes at dumped prices from the PRC have continued during the RIP. - (289) An analysis of capacities and the development of the domestic market in the PRC also revealed that this already high volume of exports would continue should measures be terminated.
+Even in the event that imports, as alleged, would decrease by up to 30 % as a consequence of the market downturn, the volumes would still be very large. - (290) It was also concluded that, due to its higher price level, when compared to the Chinese domestic market as well as third country markets, the Union would continue to be an attractive market for Chinese exports should measures be allowed to lapse.
+While a certain increase in export price could not be ruled out it was nevertheless concluded that these exports would continue to be dumped. - (291) The significant levels of dumping and undercutting observed indicate that the export volumes to the Union mentioned above would be made at dumped prices which would lie significantly below the prices and costs of the Union producers. - (292) The combined effect of such volumes and prices would as such be capable to lead to a deterioration of the Union producers' already precarious situation.